bsacash/pyvem/README.md

 # PyVEM

-The Python Virtual Enviroment Manager is a wrapper around the `virtualenv` library, providing a command line interface that better organizes Python environments.
+The Python Virtual Enviroment Manager is a wrapper around the `venv` module, providing a command line interface that better organizes Python environments.
 It provides quick access to the most commonly used aspects of virtual enviroments.

 ## Getting Started
 ```